Tikal–Calakmul wars: Second war, 648–695

-The second war lasted from 648 to 695.
+The second war lasted from 648 to 695 with the Kaanu'l dynasty of Dzibanché already established in Calakmul as their second capital.
+Now under the rule of Yuknoom Ch'een II, known as Yuknoom the Great for his feats of conquest and dominion over a huge territory of the Mayan Lowlands, the Kaan kingdom had complete political hegemony and the greatest power achieved by a Maya state in history, with major cities as allies throughout the region.
 One of the main battle grounds of this conflict was Dos Pilas, now a separatist kingdom led by Bʼalaj Chan Kʼawiil, under Calakmul's dominance.
 Supported by his new allies, Bʼalaj Chan Kʼawiil consequently began a destructive "proxy war" against his old mother city.
 In 672, Tikal retook Dos Pilas, but Bʼalaj Chan Kʼawiil escaped to Aguateca.
 He rallied his followers and allies, and launched a counter-offensive, defeating the army of Tikal in a major battle in 679.